gangix/adventureworks/Readme.txt

 DB Issues:
 	I excecuted all script(AWBackup.sql) in my db and it didnt get any error.
 	I used RDS server(MySql) which runs on AWS.
-	I convert productEntity primary key as BIGINT because i used long in application.
+	I convert ProductReview table primary key as BIGINT because i used long in application.
 	I created one more column productreview table, in order to hold InAppropriate info I created 2 tables for Spring Security (Basic Authentication) Schema and Data sql files are added under resources package of project.